-Keywords: sustainable development; sustainable development goals; sustainable development indicators; human needs; social equity; environmental limits
+Keywords: sustainable development, sustainable development goals, sustainable development indicators, human needs, social equity, environmental limits

-Introduction
+1. Introduction

-N THE 2015 REPORT TRANSFORMING OUR WORLD, THE UNITED NATIONS (UN) ANNOUNCED A SET OF SUSTAINABLE DEVELOPMENT goals (SDGs) to guide world development until 2030 (United Nations, UN, 2015).
-However, in stark contrast to the 1987 UN report Our Common Future (World Commission on Environment and Development, WCED, 1987), the reality of environmental limits and the potential drawbacks of ever-increasing economic growth have not been firmly placed on the sustainable development agenda.
+In the 2015 UN report Transforming Our World, the United Nations announced a set of sustainable development goals (SDGs) to guide world development until 2030 (UN, 2015).
+However, in stark contrast to the 1987 UN report Our Common Future (WCED, 1987), the reality of environmental limits and the potential drawbacks of ever-increasing economic growth have not been firmly placed on the sustainable development agenda.

-We claim that any notion of sustainable development must acknowledge environmental limits, as suggested by Our Common Future, various scholars (e.g. Meadows and Club of Rome, 1972; Meadows et al., 1992; Spangenberg, 2013) and the new planetary boundary approach (Rockström et al., 2009; Steffen et al., 2015).
+We claim that any notion of sustainable development must acknowledge environmental limits, as suggested by Our Common Future, various scholars (e.g., Meadows et al., 1972; Meadows et al., 1993; Spangenberg, 2013), and the new planetary boundary approach (Rockstrøm et al., 2009; Steffen et al., 2015).
 Moreover, we claim that economic growth cannot be one of sustainable development's key goals (Holden and Linnerud, 2007; Stiglitz et al., 2010; Daly, 2007; Griggs et al., 2013; Meadowcroft, 2012; Holden et al., 2014).
-Rather, the key dimensions of

-\Correspondence to: Erling Holden, Department for Engineering and Science, Sogn og Fjordane University College, Sogndal, Norway.
-E-mail: erling.holden@hisf.no sustainable development - which we claim to be the moral imperatives of satisfying needs, ensuring equity and respecting environmental limits - represent constraints on human activities, including our efforts to maximize economic value.
-Thus, we believe that the announced SDGs rest on wrong premises as they seek to 'balance the three dimensions of sustainable development: the economic, social and environmental' (United Nations, UN, 2015, p.
+Rather, the key dimensions of sustainable development - which we claim to be the moral imperatives of satisfying needs, ensuring equity, and respecting environmental limits (WCED, 1987, p.43) - represent constraints on human activities, including our efforts to maximize economic value.
+Thus, we believe that the announced SDGs rest on wrong premises as they seek to 'balance the three dimensions of sustainable development: the economic, social and environmental' (UN, 2015, p.
 2).

-Furthermore, by attempting to cover all that is good and desirable in society, the SDGs have ended up as vague, weak or meaningless (Hopwood et al., 2005; Stafford-Smith, 2014; Stokstad, 2015).
-First, they do not distinguish between what we regard to be primary and secondary goals.
-In not prioritizing the goals, the UN risks being satisfied with achieving secondary goals while simultaneously failing to achieve primary goals.
-Indeed, having too many goals (Transforming Our World announced 17 SDGs, 169 targets and a preliminary set of 303 indicators; Hák et al., 2016) amounts to having no goals at all, even more so if no priority has been allocated.
+Furthermore, by attempting to cover all that is good and desirable in society, the SDGs have ended up as vague, weak, or meaningless (Hopwood et al., 2005; Stafford-Smith, 2014; Stokstad, 2015).
+First, they do not distinguish between what we regard to be primary and secondary goals.1 In not prioritizing the goals, the UN risks being satisfied with achieving secondary goals while simultaneously failing to achieve primary goals.
+Indeed, having too many goals (Transforming Our World announced 17 SDGs, 169 targets, and a preliminary set of 303 indicators (Hák et al., 2016)) amounts to having no goals at all, even more so if no priority has been allocated.
 Second, many of the SDGs are mere tautologies.
-Does it really help to have an SDG that will 'promote sustainable agriculture' or 'make cities sustainable'?
+Does it really help to have a SDG that will 'promote sustainable agriculture' or 'make cities sustainable'?
 Third, the SDGs are a mixture of goals to be achieved and the means by which to achieve them.
-Fourth, whereas the development goals (Goals 1-6) are concrete and quantifiable, the environmental goals (Goals 12-15) are merely unquantified ambitions to 'protect', 'strengthen' and 'promote'.
+Fourth, whereas the development goals2 (goals 1-6) are concrete and quantifiable, the environmental goals (goals 12-15) are merely unquantified ambitions to 'protect', 'strengthen', and 'promote'.
 Clearly, the lack of quantifiable ambitions results from not acknowledging that there are environmental limits (ICSU, ISSC, 2015).

 Our Common Future firmly placed sustainable development on the global political agenda.
 The 1992 Rio Summit gave the agenda further momentum.
-After the Rio Summit the political interest in sustainable development slowly waned and hit bottom at the unsuccessful 2002 Johannesburg Summit (often referred to as Rio + 10).
-The 2012 Rio Summit (Rio + 20), however, led to a 'rebirth of sustainable development' (Dodds et al., 2014).
-The strong language in Transforming Our World leaves no doubt that sustainable development is now very much back on the international agenda.
-At the heart of this agenda, UN member states decided on 'new global Sustainable Development Goals' and bravely committed themselves 'to working tirelessly for the full implementation of this Agenda by 2030' (United Nations, UN, 2015, p.
+After the Rio Summit the political interest in sustainable development slowly waned and hit bottom at the unsuccessful 2002 Johannesburg Summit (often referred to as Rio+10).
+The 2012 Rio Summit (Rio+20), however, led to a 'rebirth of sustainable development' (Dodds et al., 2014).
+The strong language in Transforming Our World leaves no doubt that sustainable development now is very much back on the international agenda.
+At the heart of this agenda, UN member states decided on 'new global Sustainable Development Goals' and bravely committed themselves 'to working tirelessly for the full implementation of this Agenda by 2030' (UN, 2015, p.
 3).